Quick Stats

 Funding Priorities

 Supports collaborative, multi-agency initiatives advancing community-wide solutions.
-Requires partnership between multiple organizations.
-Applications due September 30 annually.
+Requires partnership between multiple organisations.
+Letters of Intent due July 31; completed applications due August 31 annually.

 Provides flexible funding to strengthen or expand current nonprofit efforts.
-Applications due September 30 annually.
+Letters of Intent due July 31; completed applications due August 31 annually.

 One-time grants for specific projects or equipment needs.
 Reviewed and awarded on a rolling monthly basis.